 In 1916, she signed a contract with Triangle Pictures, soon becoming engaged to Jack Pickford, brother of film star Mary Pickford.
-In an effort to dissuade audiences from thinking that her success stemmed from associations with the Pickford family, the marriage was initially kept secret.
+To dissuade audiences from thinking that her success stemmed from associations with the Pickford family, the marriage was initially kept secret.
 As her films for Triangle Pictures were released, she grew in popularity.
 There, films like Madcap Madge (1917), Indiscreet Corrine (1917), Toton the Apache (1919), and The Follies Girl (1919) became part of her filmography.

 Later, Thomas signed with the Selznick Pictures Company in hopes of securing more challenging roles.
-Her appearance in Upstairs and Down (1919) was the first of her hits for the Selznick Pictures Company.
-She would also be the first actress to play a flapper in a film–aptly titled The Flapper (1920)–which would be one of her most celebrated films.
+Her appearance in Upstairs and Down (1919) was the first of her hits for Selznick.
+She would also be the first actress to play a flapper in a film–aptly titled The Flapper (1920)—which would be one of her most celebrated roles.
 Her final film role would be in Everybody’s Sweetheart (1920).

-Behind the scenes, Thomas’s relationship with Pickford was one of deep love and tumult as well as many parties.
+Behind the scenes, Thomas’s relationship with Pickford was one of deep love, tumult, and many parties.
 The two developed a reputation for their hard-partying and preference to live life intensely.
-Pickford’s family did not completely approve of Thomas and did not support the marriage.
+Pickford’s family neither approved of Thomas nor the marriage.

 Eventually, the marriage became strained.
-In an effort to try and save their relationship, they decided to travel to Paris for a second honeymoon.
+To try and save their relationship, they decided to travel to Paris for a second honeymoon.
 Typical of their lifestyle, they actively sought out entertainment and parties while abroad.

-Thomas would die five days later with Pickford and his former brother-in-law Owen Moore (Mary Pickford’s first husband) at her side.
+Thomas would die five days later on September 10, 1920, with Pickford and his former brother-in-law, Owen Moore (Mary Pickford’s first husband), at her side.
 Though conscious and speaking, her kidneys eventually failed.
 She was 25 years old.

 During that five-day period, the press circulated a wide variety of rumors, ranging from suspecting that Thomas committed suicide to her being plagued by addiction.
-Though her death was ruled accidental, she was still the first big celebrity tragedy to occur at the height of her fame and popularity.
-Her death was shocking to her loved ones and fans, in addition to being one of Hollywood’s earliest scandals.
+Ultimately, her death was ruled accidental; nonetheless, she was still the first big celebrity tragedy to occur at the height of her fame and popularity.
+Her death was a shock to her loved ones and fans, in addition to being one of Hollywood’s earliest scandals.